kumar-selvakumaran/ML_in_cplusplus_journey/learning_chunks/opecv_cpp_notes/README.md

 <summary style="font-size:2.35vw"> <b>difference between a = &b, and *a = b, (using cv::mat)</b></summary>
 reference : <a href="https://stackoverflow.com/a/13017187">discusssion forum</a>

-<code> a = &b; </code>  the address of 'b' is assigned to 'a'.
-That means the values pointed to by the initial address of 'a', is now pointed to by the adderess of 'b'.

 ```cpp
     Mat a = Mat(1,3,CV_8U, Scalar(1));
     Mat b = Mat(1,5,CV_8U, Scalar(0));